prk-2023/rust_tutorials/enums_06/Readme-Enums.md

     If we add 'Yellow' color to the Color enum then the match() Statement will through an error on compilation.
 Forcing the programmer to handle the messing case "Yellow".

-=>  where as in other langauges there is no way to track this ..
+=>  where as in other languages there is no way to track this ..

 - Apart from the above advantage Rust enums allow to attach functions, which many programming languages do not support.